Academia, Research Laboratory, Government/Non-Profit

-Provides input for all Strategic Planning Committee activities in order to maintain scientific integrity of OSA while advancing technological thrusts to ensure that OSA technical programming includes new and emerging optics and photonics content.
+Provides input for all Strategic Planning Council (SPC) activities in order to maintain scientific integrity of OSA while advancing technological thrusts to ensure that OSA technical programming includes new and emerging optics and photonics content.

-Provides scientific presentations for OSA Executive Team when requested.
+Provides scientific overview and presentations on specific technologies for OSA Executive Team when requested.

 EDUCATION AND EXPERIENCE:

 Technical degree in the field of applied physics and/or engineering required.

 15 years senior level management experience, including budgeting, planning, and executing programs.

 Knowledge of technical, educational, society, commercial, and governmental/bureaucratic issues within the broader optics community.